PowerShell/ProjectMercury/docs/development/CreatingAnAgent.md

 ### Step 4: Add necessary class members and methods

 Lets now implement the necessary variables and methods for the agent.
 Below are descriptions of each and the values we will use for the Ollama agent.
+There is a `private OllamaChatService _chatService;` implementation which we will do later in the steps.

 ```csharp
 public sealed class OllamaAgent : ILLMAgent